Postgraduate Diploma in Applied Science (Biodiversity Management)

 About the course

-- Apply advanced technical knowledge and skills.
-Critically evaluate advanced knowledge in applied science, including recognised industry methodologies, data analysis, and effective problem-solving skills to investigate issues arising from the human impact on the environment.
+- Critically evaluate advanced knowledge in applied science, including recognised industry methodologies, data analysis, and effective problem-solving skills to investigate issues arising from the human impact on the environment.

 - Summarise advanced and new knowledge, insight, and innovation to improve practice in applied science for industry and community stakeholders